babelouest/iddawc/README.md

 # Iddawc - OAuth2 client library

-Handle the flow of oauth2 and derivatives authentication process from the client side.
+Handle the flow of OAuth2 and OpenID Connect authentication process from the client side.

 Work in progress.